 The control BYTES of one basic frame are always transmitted first.
 The basic frame structure is shown in Figure 7 to Figure 9A for different CPRI line bit rates.
-A generic basic frame structure for different line rates is shown in Figure 9B.
+The generic basic frame structure is shown in Figures 9B and 9C for two different cases of T{CW} .

-The bit assignment within a BYTE is aligned with IEEE 802.3-2005 [1], namely bit 7 (MSB) = H to bit 0 (LSB) = A. The physical transmission sequence of the encoded data is defined by the 8B/10B standard according to IEEE 802.3-2005 [1].
+The bit assignment within a BYTE is aligned with IEEE 802.3-2005 [1], namely bit 7 (MSB) = H to bit 0 (LSB) = A. The physical transmission sequence of the encoded data is defined by IEEE 802.3-2005 [1].
 The transmission sequence of the BYTES is indicated on the right hand side of Figure 7 to Figure 9B with one ball representing a BYTE.
 After 8B/10B encoding the 10bit code-groups ("abcdei fghj") are transmitted as serial data stream with bit "a" first.